di-unipi-socc/LambdaContSim/README.md

 ### Run the simulator

-To run the simulator you have to open a terminal and execute the following command:
+Inside the project root run the simulator with the following command:
-`python3 lambdafogsim.py`
+`python3 src/lambdafogsim.py`

 ### Options